 The two key determinants of a successful new launches have always been physical and mental availability.
 You need to know as soon as possible if product distribution or consumer awareness are weak, because both are critical to hitting sales targets.

 Failure to meet distribution and awareness goals sidelines many new launches.
-Monitoring distribution and sales, understanding awareness and trial and tracking purchase and usage and by who will let you know if your launch is on track or recognise if an intervention is necessary.
+Monitoring distribution and sales, understanding awareness and trial and tracking purchase and usage and by who will let you know if your launch is on track or recognize if an intervention is necessary.

 3. Listen to your consumers

-An in-depth deep dive with people who have tried the new innovation provides guidance for optimisation, course-correction, and can help identify new opportunities.
+An in-depth deep dive with people who have tried the new innovation provides guidance for optimization, course-correction, and can help identify new opportunities.
 How is the idea landing with consumers?
 How is it being used?
 What kind of people does it resonate with?
 What is preventing trial?
 Is the innovation driving incremental growth?
 How can we improve our innovation and make it stronger?

 Post-launch research analysis of digital data (online search, social, and reviews) can provide actionable insights on how to amplify positive customer feedback, remedy negative feedback, and address informational needs.
 Qualitative ‘Power Groups’ with consumers pre-tasked to purchase and consume the product can also surface opportunities for improvement.

-4. Optimise plans fast
+4. Optimize plans fast

 New innovations have a limited launch window in which to course-correct, so speed is of the essence.
 That is when agile, on-demand research solutions can make all the difference.